PO-1

 Ability to respond to site characteristics, including urban context and developmental pattern, historical fabric, soil, topography, ecology and climate in the development of a project design.

-Ability to apply the fundamentals of both natural and formal ordering systems and the capacity of each to inform two & three-dimensional design.
+Ability to apply the fundamentals of both natural and formal ordering systems and the capacity of each to inform two- and three-dimensional design.

 Cultural Diversity and Social Equity

-Understanding of the diverse needs, values, behavioural norms, physical abilities, and social and spatial patterns that characterize different cultures and individuals and the responsibility of the architect to ensure equity of access to sites, buildings, and structures.
+Understanding of the diverse needs, values, behavioral norms, physical abilities, and social and spatial patterns that characterize different cultures and individuals, and the responsibility of the architect to ensure equity of access to sites, buildings, and structures.

 Technical Documentation